killowatt/SimpleFileTransfer/README.txt

 It's possible that when sending the file name string, we could just look for a null terminator, instead of sending the size of the filename before the filename itself.

+The source tends to mix use of cout and printf, because in my opinion most of the time printf is cleaner and shorter, however sometimes cout is preferable.